top of page

 The Traffic Calming Committee of the SVRA works to improve road safety and reduce traffic-related risks in the neighborhood.
 By advocating for measures such as speed reduction, pedestrian-friendly infrastructure, and thoughtful urban design, the committee aims to create safer streets for all residents.

-As a contribution toward SVRA greening, nearby neighbours have been tending a Green Wall on the east side of the arena for some 20 years.
+The Parking division of the Traffic Calming committee keeps an eye on the parking situation, especially around Bolton Arena.
+As a contribution toward SVRA greening and environmental protection, nearby neighbours have been tending a Green Wall on the east side of the arena for some 20 years.

 bottom of page